Wizz Air to keep growing as east Europeans fly more

 Varadi set up the airline after trying, without success, to reform Hungary's Malev.
 When Malev eventually collapsed in 2012 Wizz Air stepped in to pick up many of its routes and passengers.

-It plans a listing on the London Stock Exchange to raise money for expansion, though an offering scheduled for June this year was pulled, with the company citing unfavourable market conditions.
+It plans a listing on the London Stock Exchange to raise money for expansion, though an offering scheduled for June this year was pulled, with the company citing unfavorable market conditions.
 It has said it would try again, but it is unlikely to do that this year.

 LOT is especially vulnerable, with local press reports saying it is in financial difficulties and Wizz Air has many Polish-speaking flight crew and five operating bases in Poland.